 This document provides instructions on how to install or upgrade the MTJ plug-in/feature set.
 In addition, once you have finished the installation itself, you will need to configure MTJ's settings as well as some Eclipse settings.

-Install any of the wireless toolkits you want to use.
+Install any of SDKs or wireless toolkits you want to use.
 When you do this, make note of the base directory into which each is installed, as you will need this information when you configure MTJ.

-Unix users - if you install a Wireless Toolkit for use by more than one user on your system, please ensure that all the users have the appropriate read and execute permissions on the contents of the toolkit.
-For example, WTK's contain a preverifier that MTJ will need to access during the build process.
+Unix users - if you install an SDK or a Wireless Toolkit for use by more than one user on your system, please ensure that all the users have the appropriate read and execute permissions on the contents of the target SDK or toolkit.
+For instance, some toolkits or SDKs contain a preverifier that MTJ will need to access during the build process.
 If the user doing the build does not have execute permissions on the preverifier, the build will fail.
 Similarly, if the user does not have execute permissions on the emulator, he or she will not be able to test the build.

 Due to limitations in the extensibility of the Eclipse Java Compiler (see Bug 116143 for further information), it is necessary for MTJ to hook into the Eclipse platform at a lower level in order to provide preprocessor support.
 If you would like to take advantage of MTJ's support for preprocessing, a few extra changes need to be made to your Eclipse installation.